ttscoff/na_gem/src/README.md

 If more than one file is matched, a menu will be presented, multiple selections allowed.
 If multiple actions match the search within the selected file(s), a menu will be presented.
 If you have fzf installed, you can select one action to update with return, or use tab to mark multiple tasks to which the action will be applied.
 With gum you can use j, k, and x to mark multiple actions.
 Use the `--all` switch to force operation on all matched tasks, skipping the menu.

 Any time an update action is carried out, a backup of the file before modification will be made in the same directory with a `.` prepended and `.bak` appended (e.g. `marked.taskpaper` is copied to `.marked.taskpaper.bak`).
-Only one undo step is available, but if something goes wrong (and this feature is still experimental, so be wary), you can just copy the "~" file back to the original.
+Only one undo step is available, but if something goes wrong (and this feature is still experimental, so be wary), you can just copy the ".bak" file back to the original.

+###### Marking a task as complete

+You can mark an action complete using `--finish`, which will add a dated @done tag to the action.
+You can also mark it @done and immediately move it to the Archive project using `--archive`.

+If you just want the action to stop appearing as a "next action," you can remove the next action tag using `--remove na` (or whatever your next action tag is configured as).

+If you want to permanently delete an action, use `--delete` to remove it entirely.

+###### Moving between projects

 You can specify a new project for an action (moving it) with `--proj PROJECT_PATH`.
 A project path is hierarchical, with each level separated by a colon or slash.
 If the project path provided roughly matches an existing project, e.g. "mark:bug" would match "Marked:Bugs", then that project will be used.
 If no match is found, na will offer to generate a new project/hierarchy for the path provided.
 Strings will be exact but the first letter will be uppercased.

+###### Adding notes

+Use the `--note` switch to add a note.
+If STDIN (piped) input is present when this switch is used, it will be included in the note.
+A prompt will be displayed for adding additional notes, which will be appended to any STDIN note passed.
+Press CTRL-d to end editing and save the note.

-See the help output for a list of available actions.
+See the help output for a list of all available actions.

 ```
 @cli(bundle exec bin/na help update)